Information regarding Flight Simulation Training Device (FSTD) User Approval

-After the CAA’s implementation of EC Regulation 1178/2011 the approval of a FSTD for training for Part-FCL licences and ratings will be part of an Approved Training Organisation (ATO) approval (and the associated course approval(s)).
-For operational checks required by the regulations for Air Operations, currently EU-OPS (for fixed wing) and JAR-OPS 3 (for rotary wing), User Approvals will still be required.
-It is envisaged that when Part OPS is implemented in late 2014 it is expected that the approval for use will be managed by the approval of the relevant Air Operator Certificate Holder’s Operations Manual (Part D).
+The CAA has implemented the EC Regulation 1178/2011, consequently the approval of a FSTD for training for Part-FCL licences and ratings will be part of an Approved Training Organisation (ATO) certificate (and the associated course approval(s)).
+For the continuation (recurrent) licensing credits and the operational checks required by the regulations for Air Operations, currently EU-OPS (for fixed wing), a User Approvals will still be required.
+It is envisaged that when Part OPO is implemented in late 2014 the approval for use will be managed by the ATO certificate and the approval of the Aircraft Operator's Operations Manual (Part D).

-The current process also requires a declaration to be made in respect of the differences between the FSTD and the aircraft for which training is being undertaken on that FSTD.
+The current process also requires a declaration to be made in respect of the differences between the FSTD and the User's aircraft for which training is being undertaken.
 Additional information concerning identified differences and training mitigation must be submitted with the application where appropriate.

 The Issue of User Approvals for FSTDs not qualified by the CAA

 The legal responsibility for the acceptance of a device and the issue of a User Approval remains with the relevant National Aviation Authority which for UK Users is the CAA.
-Recognising that the former JAA mutual recognition Member States have declared that they will continue to apply the same standards and processes then the qualification standards remain acceptable in principle and the CAA will normally be able to accept the qualification and issue any requested User Approval without further evaluation.
+The Aircrew Regulation has now been implemented by all the EU Member States and the CAA is obliged to accept the qualification issued by another Member State and issue any requested User Approval without further evaluation.

 FSTDs Qualified by other National Aviation Authorities